-Three Rivers Proposed Cycling Network
+Three Rivers Proposed Cycling and Walking Infrastructure Plan

 There are two proposed networks - one is a strategic network of the key routes which we are developing jointly with Hertfordshire County Council and Watford Borough Council to produce a "Local Cycling & Walking Infrastructure Plan" or "LCWIP" (see explanation below).
 This is shown by pink lines.

 These have been identified through the LCWIP process as the key potential routes which are expected to serve the greatest cycling demand.
 We are looking for feedback on whether you have any comments on these proposed routes, or if you consider there are other key potential cycle routes which are missing.
 Views from key stakeholders were invited in 2020 and 2021.